Shelved Elves: Santa Ponders the Risks and Rewards of Outsourcing Toy Making

 But before Santa breaks with hundreds of years of elf toy making tradition, he needs to consider third-party risk.
 Here are some questions he and Mrs. Claus should ask:

 How does outsourcing toy making fit with overall North Pole strategy?

-What are the mission, vision and the core values of the North Pole and how does outsourcing mesh with those objectives?
-Does this action align with goals, whether it’s saving money, improving toy quality, increasing production, enhancing business continuity, boosting elf morale or something else?
+What are the mission, vision, and core values of the North Pole, and how does outsourcing mesh with those objectives?
+Does this action align with goals, whether it’s saving money, improving toy quality, increasing production, enhancing business continuity, boosting elf morale, or something else?

 What are the potential risks of outsourcing?

 - Empty stockings.
 The vendor doesn’t deliver the toys in time for Christmas.

 - Increased population at the Island of Misfit Toys.
 Toys fall short of elf-quality and are rejected along with the Charlie-in-the-Box, the train with square wheels on its caboose, and the water pistol that squirts jelly.

 - Decreased Christmas spirit.
 Children all over the world imagine magical elves tinkering away at the North Pole.
 A Chinese factory mass-producing Legos doesn’t inspire the same awe.
 Robbed of their raison d’être, the elves may lose their Christmas cheer.

 - Elves gone wild.
 With much less work to do, who knows what mischief the elves will get into?

 What are the potential rewards of outsourcing?